DavidHowlett/family_killer_sudoku_competition/README.md

 Result
 ======

-On Christmas Eve both Micheal and Robert both conceded victory to as I appeared to have the fastest solver for both problems available at the time.
+On Christmas Eve both Micheal and Robert both conceded victory as my solver was the fastest for both of the problems that were available at the time.

-A few weeks I increased the number of problems from 2 to 48 and reran the competition.
+A few weeks I increased the number of problems from 2 to 48 and re-ran the competition.
-It turned out that my solver had been lucky with the one hard problem available at the time and that Robert's solver was on average faster at the difficult problems.
+I maintained the fastest solver for easy problems but Robert's solver was on average faster at difficult problems.
+My solver made lucky guesses with the one hard problem available at the time of the competition.